-Optical splitters capable of providing up-to 1: 128 optical split, on end to end basis, per PON interface on OLT, are envisaged.
-There shall be various options provided to purchaser such as $m:N$ where $m = 1$ or 2 and $N = 2, 4, 8, 16, 32, 64$ and 128 .
+Optical splitters capable of providing up to 1: 128 optical split, on end-to-end basis, per PON interface on OLT, are envisaged.
+There shall be various options provided to purchaser such as $m: N$ where $m = 1$ or 2 and $N = 4, 8, 16, 32, 64$ or may be more.
 The purchaser may use a combination of these split options.
 The purchaser shall communicate the exact requirements.
-(Note: for further specification on optical splitter, refer generic requirements for optical splitter for passive optical network technology NO. TEC/GR/TX/OPT-001/01/APR-12)